-5.17.2 With regard to a District selection committee that considers the appointment of an academic management position, the Superintendent/President shall appoint the President of the Exclusive Representative or a designee.
+5.18.2 With regard to a District selection committee that considers the appointment of an academic management position, the Superintendent/President shall appoint the President of the Exclusive Representative or a designee.

+5.19 A faculty member may be removed from their reassigned time position (other than those for Academic Senate and CCFT) pending the following:

+Evaluation procedures described in Article 7;

+Disciplinary action; for any act as defined in Education Code 87732

+The District will ensure that any areas for improvement are identified and documented and will provide ongoing, constructive support to faculty prior to any faculty member being removed from a reassigned time position.

 Dual Enrollment